phaserjs/phaser/README.md

 * TileSprites can now receive full Input events, dragging, etc and be positioned in-world and fixed to cameras.
 * The StateManager now looks for a function called 'resumed' which is called when a game un-pauses.
 * Key.onHold added.
 This event is dispatched every time the browser sends a keydown event and the key is already being held down.
+* Stage.smoothed allows you to set if sprites will be smoothed when rendered.
+Set to false if you're using pixel art in your game.
+Default is true.
+Works in Canvas and WebGL.
+* Sprite.smoothed and Image.smoothed allows you to set per-Sprite smoothing, perfect if you just want to keep a few sprites smoothed (or not)

 Updates: